 Each workshop will be structured to provide significant multidisciplinary training covering the major scientific topics of TITAN, and significant transferable skills training.
 Outreach activities will be included in every workshop.
 Where possible the rotation model will be employed, as part of a blended learning approach to the training.
 In this model, DCs will rotate between online-learning, small-group instruction, and practical independent /group tasks, focussed on the workshop topic.
 After each workshop questionnaires will be sent to all participants to gather feedback to improve and refine subsequent activities.
 More detail on the workshops is included below:

-Workshop 1: Research data management & management training.
+Workshop 1: Research data management, management & supervision training.
 (3 days) A short workshop will be held together with the kick-off meeting.
-Technical (NTNU): Groups will discuss data collection strategies and agree on standardised network wide data collection best practices, file formats, and data sharing.
+Technical (NTNU): Groups will discuss open science and data collection strategies and agree on standardised network wide data collection best practices, file formats, and data sharing.
 This will facilitate the exchange and assimilation of data, and the development of tools throughout the project.
 Transferable (NTNU): Prior to recruitment of DCs, all research managers will receive training in diversity, gender, and unconscious biases.
 Recruitment strategies will be discussed, to produce a set of guidelines.
+Finally, a training course on supervision will be held, where MSCA supervision guidelines will be presented, experienced supervisors will present practical insights into good practices, and the main aspects of good supervision will be agreed.
+The outcome will be a set of supervisory guidelines which are agreed and circulated, setting a common standard for supervision in the network.

 Workshop 2: Measurement of flame responses & CO2 calculation.
-(2 weeks) Technical (INPT): DCs will learn to capture the flame response experimentally.
-Specifically, they will make acoustic and optical measurements, process these to calculate the FTF, and calculate impedances for later input into low-order models.
+(2 weeks) Technical (INPT/ZHAW): DCs will learn to capture the flame response experimentally.
+Specifically, they will make acoustic and optical measurements, process these to calculate the FTF, calculate impedances for later input into low-order models, and learn to apply the Flame Transfer Matrix method.
 Transferable (NTNU): A short course covering the critical factors shaping emissions from the aviation industry, an introduction to Life Cycle Analysis, and the calculation of CO2 will be given by the Industrial Ecology group at NTNU.
 The aim of this is to train DCs to better understand how their work will help to reduce future CO2 emissions from the aviation sector, and to calculate the CO2 cost of their work.
 Additionally, the “assertion/evidence” principle for impactful scientific presentations will be introduced in a short course.